-Princeton’s Certificate Program in African Studies provides opportunities to all Princeton students, regardless of major, to learn about the continent.
+Princeton’s Certificate Program in African Studies provides opportunities to all Princeton Class of 2024 students, regardless of major, to learn about the continent.

 The program offers classes in Africa’s political, economic, and social history; built environments and urban geographies; ecology, genetic diversity, and epidemiological concerns.
 The program also offers classes in Africa’s vibrant art scenes, past and present, where literature, music, and art have come to define a new post-colonial African cosmopolitanism.
 Certificate students can also learn Swahili and Twi in preparation for either a PIIRS global seminar or summer internship in Africa.